avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 Auto-renewed staking creates UTXOs across different transactions depending on the withdrawal reason:

-Attached to `AddContinuousValidatorTx`:
+Attached to `AddAutoRenewedValidatorTx`:
 - Initial stake (returned when validator stops)

-Attached to `RewardContinuousValidatorTx`:
+Attached to `RewardAutoRenewedValidatorTx`:
 - Validation/delegatee rewards withdrawn based on `AutoRestakeShares`
 - Excess rewards withdrawn when restaking would exceed `MaxValidatorStake`
 - Accrued validation/delegatee rewards when validator stops (gracefully or forced)